 Physical Properties of Beryl

-Beryl's durability is generally good.
-It has a Mohs hardness of 7.5 to 8, which helps it resist scratches when worn in jewelry.
-Beryl breaks by cleavage and it is also brittle.
+However, beryl breaks by cleavage and it is also brittle.
 Many specimens, especially of emerald, are fractured or highly included.
-These weaknesses can make it vulnerable to damage by impact, pressure or temperature change.
+These weaknesses can make beryl vulnerable to damage by impact, pressure, or temperature change.

 Beryl can be difficult to identify.
-When it occurs as a crystal, its prismatic, hexagonal form with flat terminations and lack of striations is a good aid in identification.
-Beryl's high hardness and relatively low specific gravity can be helpful for identifying massive specimens.
+When it occurs as a well-formed crystal, its prismatic, hexagonal form with flat terminations and lack of striations is a good aid in identification.
+Beryl's high hardness and relatively low specific gravity are helpful for separating it from similar gem materials.

 The primary economic use of beryl today is as a gemstone.
 It occurs in a wide variety of colors that appeal to many consumers.
 A brief description of popular gem beryl varieties is presented in the sections below.